Covered in this Article:

 - How You Can Prevent Spam Issues

-If you are trying to send to the "Members (Previous Season)" group and no one has received your communication, check to make sure your "previous season" is not marked as Unofficial (by-passed for messages), or that you do not have two seasons created for your most current season.
+If you are trying to send to the "Members (Previous Season)" group and no one (or fewer than expected) has received your communication, check to make sure your "previous season" is not marked as "Unofficial," or that you do not have two seasons created for your most current season.

 You can tell from the People page if you have duplicate seasons by looking at your "Season" drop-down list.
 If you see two of the same seasons there, someone likely created two on accident.
 The one that does not have data (people in your roster, role assignments) should be deleted from the Schedule > Seasons page.

-You can also go straight to your Schedule > Seasons tab to see if a duplicate season was created, or if your "previous season" is configured to be "Unofficial," which would be skipped in any communication.
+You can also go straight to your Schedule > Seasons tab to see if a duplicate season was created, or if your "previous season" is configured to be "Unofficial."

 ➧ No Email Entered, or Unsubscribed During Registration

-If they are unsubscribed, the button will say so and you can reverse this by clicking on the button again.
+If they are unsubscribed, the button will say "Resubscribe" and you can reverse this by clicking on the button again.

 ➧ Misspelled Email Address